Omnichannel vs Multichannel Support: What’s the Difference?

 6 Track CSAT, first contact resolution, and cross-channel handoff quality.
 You need proof that the customer experience is actually improving.

-Where Inquirly fits
+Where Inquirly Fits

 Conclusion